UMapx/UMapx.Video.RealSense/README.md

 Regression tests cover Windows with .NET 8 in an x64 process.
 Building the repository requires the .NET 8 SDK, or a newer SDK with the .NET 8 runtime installed.
-The WPF example and its tests also require the .NET 8 Windows Desktop runtime.
+The WPF example also requires the .NET 8 Windows Desktop runtime.
 ARM64 and .NET Framework are not covered by this test suite.

 The camera must provide RGB8 color and Z16 depth streams supported by the bundled SDK.